liflab/beepbeep-3-book/pre-markdown/use-cases/README.md

 {@img doc-files/voyager/pre-processing.png}{Preprocessing the Voyager data.}{.6}

 Since the data is split into multiple CSV files, we shall first create one instance of the <!--\index{ReadLines@\texttt{ReadLines}} \texttt{ReadLines}-->`ReadLines`<!--/i--> processor for each file, and put these `Source`s into an array.
 We can then pass this to a processor called <!--\index{Splice@\texttt{Splice}} \texttt{Splice}-->`Splice`<!--/i-->, which is the first processor box shown in the previous picture.
 The splice pulls events from the first source it is given, until that source does not yield any new event.
 It then starts pulling events from the second one, and so on.
 This way, the contents of the multiple text files we have can be used as an uninterrupted stream of events.
-This is why the pictogram for `Splice` is a small bottle of glue.
+This is why the `Splice` pictogram is a small bottle of glue.

 We then perform a drastic reduction of the data stream.
 The input files have hourly readings, which is a degree of precision that is not necessary for our purpose.
 We keep only one reading per week, by applying a `CountDecimate` that keeps one event every 168 (there are 168 hours in a week).
 Moreover, the file corresponding to year 1977 has no meaningful data before week 31 or so (the launch date); we ignore the first 31 events of the resulting stream by using a `Trim`.
 Finally, as a last preprocessing step, we convert plain text events into arrays by splitting each string on spaces.
 This is done by applying the <!--\index{Strings@\texttt{Strings}!SplitString@\texttt{SplitString}} \texttt{SplitString}-->`SplitString`<!--/i--> function.
 The Java code of this first preprocessing step looks like this: